 Employees without adequate leave balances may be "loaned" sick leave for a period necessary to ensure pay for one (1) year.
 Upon return to work, the "loan" will be repaid through future accruals.
-Repayments will be made at a rate of fifty percent (50%) of accruals going to repayment, and fifty percent (50%) continuing to leave banks.
+Repayments will be made at a rate of 50% of accruals going to repayment, and 50% continuing to leave banks.
 In the event the employee does not return to work, the cost of the advanced leave will be repaid by the employee.

-Return to Work Program (Modified Duty) - An employee injured on the job may be employed in Temporary Work Assignments with the District.
+Return to Work Program (Modified Duty) - An employee injured on the job may be employed in Temporary Work Assignments within the District.
 The treating physician in concert with the primary physician shall determine the duties and number of hours per day the employee is able to perform.
-The number of hours specified shall be considered a "workday" and the employee shall be paid one hundred percent (100%) of the employees premium wages to include hours in Article 17 (Work Hours) for each day worked.
+The number of hours specified shall be considered a "workday," and the employee shall be paid one hundred percent (100%) of the employee's premium wages to include hours in Article 13 (Salaries) for each day worked.